Three-player mahjong: Point systems

 The point system may or may not change depending on the variation of mahjong.
 In some variations a higher minimum point is expected or less points are given for certain hands.
 Table rules are common in three-player versions and a comprehensive list of variations or versions would be a massive undertaking not in the known works in any.
 In Hong Kong Mahjong, the doubling system is used in which certain points pay off a certain amount of money which doubles each subsequent level.
 For instance 1 or 2 points pay nothing.
 3 or 4 points pay one unit, 5 or 6 points pay two units, 7 to 10 points pay 4 units and anything more pays 8 units.
 The Japanese system is rather complicated, though is simplified in the three-player version.
 The Korean system and Korean/Japanese system is a simple 'pay a unit per point' to the winner.

 Rule agreement

 The best rule set to use is the one you are familiar with, adapting them to three players as you are comfortable.
 Korean/Japanese mahjong has a comprehensive set of rules well attuned for three-player gaming, for those with some experience in mahjong.
 The Malaysian version is a very simplified way for social playing.
-House rules of are the essence and players will decide their own rules over time.
+House rules are of the essence and players will decide their own rules over time.